MicrosoftEdge/BrowserEfficiencyTest/Documentation/GetStarted.md

 * You're on a Windows device
 * You have the code available in the [BrowserEfficiencyTest repo](https://github.com/MicrosoftEdge/BrowserEfficiencyTest) cloned or downloaded on your device
-* You have Visual Studio or something similar.
+* You have Visual Studio or equivalent.
 Try [Visual Studio Community](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx), it's free

 ## Get the dependencies

 * First, go download or clone [Elevator](https://github.com/MicrosoftEdge/Elevator).
 Elevator is used to trace while a browser is automatically running through scenarios.
-This results in a trace file (with a .etl extension), which will later be used to extract measures, like how much CPU, networking, or power was used while the browser was working.
+This results in a trace file (with a .etl extension), which will later be used to extract measures (e.g. how much CPU, networking, or power was used while the browser was working).
 Traces can also be opened in Windows Performance Analyzer, so you can see what was going on during the test.
 * Next, download the Windows Performance Toolkit.
 It's available as part of the Windows Assessment and Deployment Kit (ADK), and can be downloaded [here](http://go.microsoft.com/fwlink/p/?LinkId=526740).
     * In the ADK installer, select "Install to this computer"
 	* Keep the default path